crayfishx/hiera-mysql/README.md

 Hiera-mysql supports both native C extensions for use with standard ruby and the jRuby JDBC and will load whichever library is suitable for the ruby it has been installed on.
 This ensures that hiera-mysql operates under `puppet apply` which uses regular Ruby and also under `puppetserver` which implements jRuby.

-If you are using Hiera-mysql under jRuby for Puppet Server you will need to manually install the jdbc gem:
+If you are using Hiera-mysql under jRuby for Puppet Server you will need to install the jdbc gem:

 `/opt/puppetlabs/bin/puppetserver gem install jdbc-mysql`